 Is Legendary Norumbega In North America A Lost Viking Settlement?

-Norumbega is today remembered as a lost legendary city of gold, just like El Dorado, Paititi, Ophir, and other places that exist only in the realm of mythology.
+Norumbega is today remembered as a lost legendary city of gold, just like El Dorado, Paititi, Ophir, and other places that exist only in mythology.
 Many explorers have made attempts to find these places but failed.

 Mythical Norumbega On Early Maps